wisemapping/wisemapping-open-source/README.md

 ## Project Information

 The goal of this project is to provide a high quality product that can be deployed by educational and academic institutions, private and public companies and anyone who needs to have a mindmapping application.
 WiseMapping is based on the same code source supporting WiseMapping.com.
+More info: www.wisemapping.org

 ## Compiling and Running